Drivers — please wake up: this isn’t a video game.

 And by the way – yielding for stop signs isn’t dangerous bike behavior.
 In fact, safety research shows yielding is actually safer than stopping, because allowing bikes to maintain their momentum keeps traffic flowing and lowers the occurrence of “road rage” behaviors in drivers (for Delaware cyclists, yielding for stops is the law and other states have adopted similar legislation).

-Does any of this exonerate that hipster in mirrored Oakleys flipping you the bird in rush hour traffic?
+Does any of this exonerate that hipster in mirrored Oakleys flipping you off in rush hour traffic?
 Of course not.
 But cars are lethal weapons, and biking on busy roads is stressful.
 Lives can change in an instant.
 Let’s do what we can to all get where we’re going safely.

 Final thoughts from another cyclist friend, Lou Savastani, whose near-crippling run-in with a motor vehicle inspired him to found Lower Merion Safe Cycling, an organization dedicated to education and empowerment.
 Lou suggests the next time you’re behind the wheel and frustrated by the cyclist in front of you, remember how much more time you spend stuck behind cars vs bikes.